tc39/proposal-array-is-template-object/README.md

   }
 }

+// Things that should not be recognized as template objects.
+// Elements are [ description, candidate value ] pairs.
 var negTestCases = [
+  // Common values are not template string objects.
   [ 'zero args', () => directTag() ],
   [ 'null', () => directTag(null) ],
   [ 'undefined', () => directTag(undefined) ],